Constipation is a digestive problem familiar to many.

 Stool softeners keep the stool soft by drawing water from the intestines.
 Doctors usually suggest stool softeners for people who shouldn’t strain while using the bathroom, especially if you’ve just had surgery or given birth.
 Examples include docusate sodium (Colace) and docusate calcium (Surfak).

 Lubricants coat the stool, making it easier for it to pass through.
-These are usually suggested for people with blockage in the anus or rectum.
+These may be suggested for people with blockage in the anus or rectum.

 Stimulant laxatives cause the intestine to contract, moving the stool.
 Your doctor may recommend these if your constipation is severe and other treatments haven’t worked.
 They can cause side effects such as low potassium levels.
 Examples include senna (Senokot, Ex-Lax) and bisacodyl (Correctol, Dulcolax, Dacodyl).

 Suppositories and enemas are laxatives that you put into your rectum, such as soapsuds, tap water, or enema kits that contain sodium phosphate/biphosphate (Fleet).
 Although they work faster than oral drugs, most people don’t like using them.
-It’s not advised if you have heart or kidney problems.
+Fleet enemas are not advised if you have heart or kidney problems.

 Your doctor will likely advise you to stop taking laxatives once your stools are soft and you’re able to go to the bathroom easily.